 One basic build that I've seen that I like with the Star Cruiser is:

-Mon Karren, Gunnery Team, SW7s.
+Mon Karren, Gunnery Teams, SW7s.
 That's it.
 Cheap, easy, murderous.
 Use it as an anvil that the rest of your fleet is going to be the hammer to force your opponent to impact against.

 With 3 red dice, they won't always roll perfectly, so using Dual Turbolaser Turrets isn't a bad choice here.
 XI7s can do well in the other slot, but you don't necessarily NEED anything in either.
 You can build the Star Cruiser cheap, and that's helpful, ESPECIALLY for a Large ship.

 The basic starting point for building the ship: Star Cruisers want SW7s, Battle Cruisers want Leading Shots.
-Both want Gunnery Team and a way to turn better/more.
+Both want Gunnery Teams and a way to turn better/more.
 Build from there, really.

 |Turn around, every now and then I need you turning two clicks now, turn around, BRIGHT EYES|

 Garm bel Iblis: A Command 3 ship?
 That wants more tokens for the Liberty title to trigger?
 Yes please.